appfs/appfs/Jung/ex8/README.md

-Program for Steiner Tree Problem Heuristic
+Program for Steiner Tree Problem Heuristic, i use the boost algorithm for dijkstra and the primes from primes.utm.edu

 build: run "make" in your console
 run: run "./ex8 filename" in your console